Financing a Stevens Education

 Late Payment Fee

 Students can purchase all required textbooks and other supplies at the Campus Store.
-Purchases may be charged to the student's Duck Bills, personal credit card, or to the student's account if he/she is in good financial standing at the beginning of the fall and spring semester add/drop periods.
-All charges to the student's account are to be paid upon receipt of the monthly statement.
+Purchases may be charged to the student’s Duck Bills or personal credit card.

-Students participating in the Stevens Cooperative Education program are charged a $415 fee for each semester of work, but no tuition.
-Co-op students are not entitled to any federal, state, or Stevens financial aid when they are on a co-op work term; however, they are entitled to take one course free of charge at Stevens each semester they are on Co-op.
-Each Co-op student studies full-time during one summer semester and is eligible to receive federal, state, or Stevens financial aid.
-Students are required to pay the student activities, health insurance, technology, computer maintenance/software license, and other applicable fees each year.
+Students participating in the Stevens Cooperative Education program are not charged tuition but are considered attending full-time.
+Co-op students are not entitled Stevens Institutional financial aid when they are on a co-op working term.
+Each co-op student studies full-time during one summer semester and is eligible to receive federal, state or Stevens financial aid.
+Students are required to pay the student activities, health insurance, and other applicable fees each year.

 Student Housing & Meal Plans